apache/sling-old-svn-mirror/contrib/extensions/cache/ehcache/README.md

-EhCache Implementation of the CacheManagerService.
+# Apache Sling Cache API EhCache implementation

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 This bundle contains an implementation of the CacheManagerService based on EhCache.